facebookresearch/dynabench/docs/owners.md

 ## Model evaluation

 Most tasks on Dynabench involve _models in the loop_.
-Models are uploaded for evaluation via [Dynalab](https://github.com/facebookresearch/dynalab) and follow the input/output fields defined in your [task annotation config](#annotation-config).
+Models are uploaded for evaluation via [Dynalab](https://github.com/facebookresearch/dynalab) and follow the input/output fields defined in your [task config](#task-config).
 They are evaluated on all datasets.
 You can set the current models in the loop for every round under the rounds tab.
 For all models, users are encouraged to submit detailed model cards and provide as many details as they can.
 Only "published" models are shown on the task leaderboard.
 Task owners are encouraged to submit their own baselines shortly after task creation.

 ## Collecting data